What’s a merit increase, and should your business use them?

 Promotions

-On paper, a promotion is deceptively similar to a merit raise since it’s both a permanent increase to a worker’s salary and is performance-based.
+On paper, a promotion is deceptively similar to a merit raise since it is both a permanent increase to a worker’s salary and performance-based.

-The difference is a promotion involves elevating the employee into a brand-new role complete with its own set of responsibilities and required skills.
+The difference is that a promotion involves elevating the employee into a brand-new role with its own responsibilities and required skills.

 Merit increases, on the other hand, apply to the same role.
 In other words, the employee makes more money for doing the same job with a merit increase.